getsentry/sentry-mcp-ts/README.md

 ## Authentication

 This tool requires a Sentry authentication token with appropriate permissions to access the Sentry API.
-You can generate a token in your Sentry account settings under "API Keys".
+You can generate a token in your Sentry account settings under Settings -> User Settings -> Auth Tokens.

-## Error Handling

-The server includes comprehensive error handling for:
-- Missing authentication token
-- API request failures
-- Invalid parameters
-- Network errors

-All errors are logged to the console for debugging.